 Freezer meals were so helpful the first time around that I made even more before my 2nd baby was born.
 More importantly, I made meals for after maternity leave when I went back to work.
 The reason being it was even harder to find time to cook while working full time with a baby.
 For more on what to expect when returning back to work after maternity leave click here.

 So add making freezer meals before baby comes to the top of your baby to-do list.
-For more on getting ready for a baby check out my Ultimate Baby Planning Guide – a 30 item checklist to preparing for a baby here.
-It includes a printable list!
+For more on getting ready for a baby check out my Ultimate Baby Planning Guide – a 30 item checklist to preparing for a baby here and grab your FREE checklist below.

 Get everything done on your baby planning list so your last month of pregnancy you can focus on making freezer meals before baby comes.
 You will for sure thank yourself later.